 Reconciliation

-With the dissipation of the COVID-19 pandemic in 2023, Thailand’s political leadership has utilized economic support from international partners to develop megaprojects in line with the country’s development strategies.
-In 2023, China and Japan were the largest foreign donors, investors, and trading partners with Thailand.
-China and Japan have each entered into multiyear contracts to build high-speed train projects in Thailand.
-Regarding China, Thailand must pay for most of the rail construction costs, though Bangkok can borrow money from Beijing.
+Since the dissipation of the COVID-19 pandemic in 2023, Thailand’s political leaders have secured economic support from international partners to develop megaprojects aligned with the country’s development strategies.
+As of early 2025, China and Japan were Thailand’s largest foreign donors, investors and trading partners.
+China and Japan have each entered into multiyear contracts to build high-speed rail projects in Thailand.
+In China’s case, Thailand must pay most of the rail construction costs, although Bangkok can borrow money from Beijing to do so.
 Both China and Japan have initiated projects in Thailand’s Eastern Economic Corridor.
-In 2022 and 2023, the Japan-dominated Asian Development Bank enacted several projects, including those to strengthen financial transparency in specific financial institutions and advance national financial literacy, implement flood management and pilot public-private cooperation in the social sector.
-Meanwhile, China’s Lancang-Mekong Cooperation Special Fund supported over five business projects in Thailand in 2022.
+In 2025, the Japan-dominated Asian Development Bank launched several projects, including projects to strengthen financial transparency in specific financial institutions and advance national financial literacy; implement flood management; and pilot public-private cooperation in the social sector.
+Meanwhile, China’s Lancang-Mekong Cooperation Special Fund supported more than five business projects in Thailand in 2022.
 Over the last few years, Thailand has also received financial support from the World Bank for a variety of projects.
-Thailand’s return to elected governance in 2019 led to an increased willingness on the part of foreign donors to provide aid to and invest in Thailand.
-The end of the pandemic in 2022 most forcefully convinced foreign donors to return to Thailand.
-Both the 13th National Economic and Social Development Plan (2022 – 2026) and the 20-year national strategy (2018 – 2037) encourage long-term foreign cooperation in order to integrate various projects to improve Thailand’s development policy framework.
-The United States, China and Japan have provided Thailand with financial assistance to combat the COVID-19 pandemic.
-It is too early to assess the extent to which this assistance has affected Thailand’s long-term strategy of development.
+Thailand’s further democratization with the general election of 2023 returned the country to elected governance.
+This increased foreign donors’ willingness to provide aid and invest in Thailand.
+Both the 13th National Economic and Social Development Plan (2022 – 2026) and the 20-year national strategy (2018 – 2037) encourage long-term foreign cooperation with the aim of pursuing various projects and improving Thailand’s development policy framework.
+The United States, China and Japan have provided Thailand with financial assistance to develop the Thai economy, bolster Thailand’s military and confront other development challenges.

 Effective use of support